Smart Contracts: What They Are and How They Operate

 How smart are smart contracts?
 Very.
 Here's a short explainer of what they are and what they do.

-- Smart contracts establish terms of an agreement, and are executed as code that runs on a blockchain network.
+- Smart contracts establish the terms of an agreement and are executed as code that runs on a blockchain network.

 - As the execution of the contract is recorded on a blockchain, there is an immutable, permanent record of the transaction.

-- These contracts help to drive protocols that power everything from DeFi services to NFT deployment and gaming protocols.
+- These contracts help to drive protocols that power everything from DeFi services to NFT deployment and gaming protocol.

 What is a Smart Contract?